Indian Political Department: Staff

 All members of the IPS were seconded from their original service and were subject to their original service's pension and retirement rules.
 The IPS was allowed to recruit two ICS officers every year, which was reduced to one every fifth year.
 On the Army side, four or five Indian Army officers were recruited on alternate years.
 When the process of Indianisation reached the IPS, some were also recruited from the Provincial Civil Services and services connected with the frontier.

 Employees of the political service were predominantly European, although small numbers of Indians were employed.
 In 1947 it had a staff of 170 officers, of which 124 were serving.
 They included seventeen Indians – twelve Muslims, four Hindus and one Sikh.

 The political officers attached to individual states were called Political Agents or Residents, the latter rank being limited to large states like Hyderabad and Jammu and Kashmir (typically "salute states").
 The large states had full legislative and judicial powers, and the role of residents would tend to be mainly diplomatic.
 In smaller states, some of the legislative and judicial functions would be carried out under the guidance of the political agents, or directly by them.
 In addition, the rank of Agent to the Governor-General (AGG) or Agent to the Crown Representative was used for officers in charge of collections of states in a region, which were then called Agencies.
 An Agency might have several Political Agents or assistants attached to it, reporting to the AGG.

 The powers and duties of the political officers varied widely and were often left to the discretion of the officers themselves.
-They were also subject to the policies of Viceroy in power, who might be interventionist or generous.
+They were also subject to the policies of the Viceroy in power, who might be interventionist or generous.